-In these Conditions "Operator" means the person who is the current holder of an Operator's Licence iii.
+iii.
 The use of a licensed private hire vehicle to fulfil any private hire booking requires the driver to hold a currently valid private hire driver's licence even if no fare is charged for the journey or irrespective of when, how and to whom any fare is payable.
 Operators are reminded that the use of free fare cars/courtesy cars which are not licensed as private hire vehicles are not permitted for private hire journeys.
 Every contract for the hire of a licensed private hire vehicle is deemed to be made with the Operator who accepted the booking for the hire vehicle whether or not the Operator provided the vehicle.

-"Business premises" means the operating premises from which the Operator conducts the business iv.
+iv.
 Any failure on the part of the Operator to make appropriate enquiries as to the licensing status of drivers and/or vehicles for any purpose could be construed as reasonable cause to suspend or revoke the licence.
 The onus remains with the Operator to clarify any legal requirements which he or she may be required by law to observe.